anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 -------------------

-A common source of problems in the past have been the additional software packages needed by SeedDMS.
+A common source of problems in the past have been the additional software packages needed by SolutionDMS.
 Those are the PEAR packages `Log`, `Mail` and `HTTP_WebDAV_Server` as well as the `Zend_Framework`.
 If you have full access to the server running a Linux distribution it is recommended to install those with your package manager if they are provided